BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

     It turns out clinical psychopathy is only about 50% genetically determined.
     The other 50% is determined by the person's experiences in life, especially during childhood. (https://www.psypost.org/new-psychology-research-indicates-psychopathy-is-linked-to-social-power-and-dating-success-in-adverse-environments/, TODO find other citations).
     Dr. Falon attributed his well-adjusted life to a happy childhood.
+    In other words, the culture of his early life.
 </p>

 3. Finding one's people